Analyzing the Impact of Public Expenditure on Economic Development: Evidence from Nigeria

 Public Expenditure, Economic Development, NigeriaAbstract

-This study thoroughly investigates the intricate relationship between public expenditure and economic development in Nigeria by employing advanced econometric techniques such as cointegration and causality analysis.
-Economic development, a multifaceted concept, is measured using the gross domestic product per capita, while public expenditure is delineated based on sectoral allocations provided by the Central Bank of Nigeria spanning the period from 1981 to 2015.
-Through a rigorous analytical framework comprising tests for stationarity, Ordinary Least Squares estimation, and exploration of cointegration and causality, the study convincingly rejects the null hypothesis positing an insignificant association between public expenditure and economic development in Nigeria.
-Notably, expenditures allocated to the Administration and Transfers sectors emerge as statistically significant at the 1% level, indicating their substantial impact on Nigeria's economic progress.
-Conversely, expenditure directed towards economic services demonstrates a weaker influence on economic development, falling short of anticipated expectations.
-This discrepancy underscores the complexity of public expenditure dynamics and highlights the need for targeted interventions to optimize resource allocation and enhance efficacy.
-The study sheds light on the underperformance of public expenditure, particularly within the economic and social/community services sectors.
-This underperformance is attributed, in part, to discrepancies between budgeted and actual expenditures, as well as deficiencies in implementation.
-Moreover, the study underscores the inadequate attention afforded to sectors directly impacting citizens' welfare, such as economic and social/community services, further exacerbating the observed suboptimal outcomes.
-The findings of this study underscore the importance of strategic resource allocation and effective implementation in maximizing the impact of public expenditure on economic development in Nigeria.
-Addressing the identified shortcomings and recalibrating expenditure priorities towards sectors with the greatest potential for socioeconomic impact are imperative steps towards fostering sustainable and inclusive growth.
+This study examines the relationship between public expenditure and economic development in Nigeria using econometric techniques such as cointegration and causality analysis.
+Economic development is measured through gross domestic product per capita, while public expenditure is analyzed based on sectoral allocations from the Central Bank of Nigeria spanning 1981 to 2015.
+The study employs tests for stationarity, Ordinary Least Squares estimation, and cointegration analysis to assess long-term relationships between public spending and economic growth.
+The results reject the null hypothesis of no significant association, confirming a strong link between public expenditure and economic development in Nigeria.
+Findings indicate that expenditures allocated to the Administration and Transfers sectors significantly impact economic growth, demonstrating statistical significance at the 1% level.
+However, expenditure on economic services exhibits a weaker influence than expected, revealing inefficiencies in resource allocation.
+The study highlights the underperformance of public spending, particularly in the economic and social/community services sectors.
+This shortfall is attributed to discrepancies between budgeted and actual expenditures, as well as inefficiencies in implementation.
+Additionally, inadequate funding for sectors directly affecting citizens' welfare, such as social and community services, further limits the effectiveness of public expenditure in driving economic progress.
+The findings emphasize the need for improved strategic resource allocation and policy implementation to maximize the benefits of public expenditure.
+Addressing inefficiencies and redirecting resources toward high-impact sectors can enhance Nigeria’s socioeconomic outcomes.
+Policymakers must prioritize effective budget execution and focus on sectors that directly influence development to ensure sustainable and inclusive economic growth.